Website University of Denver

-Demonstrated commitment to inclusive excellence, equity, and access in education.
+Demonstrated commitment to justice, equity, diversity, inclusion, and access in education.

 Exceptional abilities in scholarly and/or creative activities are needed as required by the department/center/school/college and position.

-Demonstrated knowledge and experience with a variety of teaching methods and/or curricular perspectives to effectively engage diverse populations and learning styles.
+Demonstrated knowledge and experience with a variety of teaching methods and curricular perspectives.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.